percona/pmm-doc/docs/quickstart/index.md

         CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD '<your_password>';
         ```

-    2. Set up a database extension and configure your database server accordingly.
-By default, PMM will use the default `pg_stat_monitor` extension, developed by Percona.
-This extension mirrors PostgreSQL's `pg_stat_statements` extension` with added functionalities such as bucket-based data aggregation, enhanced accuracy, and the ability to expose query examples.
+    2. Set up the `pg_stat_monitor` database extension and configure your database server accordingly.
+This default extension is developed by Percona and mirrors PostgreSQL's `pg_stat_statements` extension with added functionalities such as bucket-based data aggregation, enhanced accuracy, and the ability to expose query examples.

+    If you need to use the `pg_stat_statements` extension instead, see [Adding a PostgreSQL database](../setting-up/client/postgresql.md) and the [`pg_stat_monitor` online documentation](https://docs.percona.com/pg-stat-monitor/configuration.html) for details about available parameters.

     3. Set or change the value for `shared_preload_library` in your `postgresql.conf` file: